 Blessed is God, in whom no light is extinguished.

 Click the headlines below for more about transgender spirituality.
-Not all of these people self-identified as transgender, but their stories are offered here as an inspiration for transgenders and their allies.
+Not all of these people self-identified as transgender, but their stories of gender non-conformity are offered here as an inspiration for transgender people and their allies.

 Jemima Wilkinson: Queer preacher reborn in 1776 as “Publick Universal Friend”